Sweet and tender shrimp, spicy andouille sausage and Cajun style rice make this the perfect hearty comfort food!

 1 pinch each of kosher salt and ground black pepper

-1 cup of pre-made tomato sauce (or 1 cup of crushed tomatoes)
+1 cup of tomato sauce (or 1 cup of crushed tomatoes)

 2 cups of jasmine rice (or long grain white rice)